mienaikoe/ziyu/Chapters/1-3-Chapter3.md

   I tried to convince him again, "I can't think of any better way to do it"

   "You are sacrificing too much.
-The bureaucracy behind the court is maddening."
+The bureaucracy behind the court is impossible."

   "If this is as important as you say, then there will be a lot of chatter for the next few days.
 Someone has to keep the communication lines open amidst all that chaos."

   He seemed defeated but looked up into my eyes and we locked gazes for a while.

-  "If you pull this off, we will all petition for your freedom."
+  "If you pull this off, we will all petition for your return."

   "Don't worry.
 I've got a coat."